 Terry Phelps-Peddy has a long history of riding and working with horses.
 She spent two years in Calgary, Alberta, Canada working for Olympic dressage rider Bonny Bonnello, managing a training facility with over 45 horses in residence.
 Terry is an accomplished dressage rider, having competed in dressage through Intermediare I and schooled up to Grand Prix.
 As SAFE’s Operations Director, Terry is responsible for the day to day operations of the rescue, including caring for the horses at Safe Harbor Stables and overseeing adoptions, foster homes, the volunteer program, and much more.
 Terry is also responsible for the training program at Safe Harbor Stables and beyond.
 She has developed a robust network of local trainers and volunteer riders, who provide the SAFE horses with the education and exercise they need to prepare for their forever homes.
 Terry loves each of the SAFE horses as if they were her own.
 She shares her home with her husband Marcus and their dogs Maya and Bella.

-Melinda has been a horse fanatic since the moment she learned what a horse was.
-She convinced her parents to buy her one when she was 9, and spent her formative years immersed in the Snohomish County 4-H horse program.
-In her early 20s she fell in love with animal rescue and became involved with a no-kill dog and cat shelter.
-That eventually led her to the realization that her calling in life was to be a veterinary technician, and she obtained her technician license in 2008.
-Her goal as a vet tech was to become involved in either equine medicine or shelter medicine.
-She started her career at an equine hospital in California, and then became homesick and moved back to Washington where she worked in an ambulatory practice and also as an equine surgical technician at a large referral hospital.
-Several years later she was offered a position at an animal shelter, and moved away from equine practice.
-In an effort to remain connected to equine medicine, Melinda approached SAFE in September 2013 to volunteer her services as a tech and also took on a weekly feeding shift.
-In July of 2015, she stepped into the position of Herd Health Manager and is now responsible for overseeing the herd health committee in making decisions about the medical care of the SAFE horses as well as performing necessary treatments on the horses at Safe Harbor.
+Melinda has been a horse fanatic from the very beginning.
+She convinced her parents to buy her a Morgan gelding when she was 9, and spent her formative years immersed in the Snohomish County 4-H horse program.
+In 2003, she started a job at a dog and cat shelter and consequently fell in love with animal rescue.
+That job eventually led her to realize that her calling in life was to be a veterinary technician, and she obtained her license in 2008.
+Her goal as a vet tech was to become involved in equine medicine and small animal shelter medicine, and she has built her career around both of those passions.
+She started out at an equine hospital in California, then became homesick and moved back to Washington where she worked in an ambulatory practice and as an equine surgical technician at a large referral hospital.
+Several years later she moved away from a career with horses after being offered a position at an animal shelter.

-Richard Duncan is Director of Systems Engineering for F5 Networks Inc., leading the company’s Service Provider Systems Engineering team for the Americas.
+Richard Duncan is Senior Director of Systems Engineering for F5 Networks Inc., leading the Company’s Service Provider Systems Engineering and Solution Architects for the Americas.
+He has worked in the Information Technology field for more than 20 years, extensively in the areas of designing and implementing Data Center infrastructures.

 So why SAFE?
 Richard believes that the employees and volunteers at SAFE give a voice to the world for beautiful creatures that don’t have one of their own…unless you have the gift of being able to understand them.
 He says that Anakin is a good example of a horse who had a voice and made himself understood.
 He would like those voice to be able to speak louder and reach further, so more people can experience the love of horses.